oxfos/urly/README.md

 This will install packages listed in `Pipfile` (if present).

 If you don't use pipenv as virtual environment tool, probably you need `requirements.txt`.<br>
-Use your standard tool for installing a virtual environment and install packages by typing-enter:
+Use your standard tool for installing and launching a virtual environment and install packages by typing-enter:

     $ pip install -r requirements.txt

-## Instructions to start the application
+### Instructions to start the application

 - Launch the virtual environment by moving inside the directory containing `Pipfile` and typing-enter: